gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   // metadata is the metadata of the resource. teleport.header.v1.Metadata metadata = 4;
   // spec is the spec of the resource.
-  AutoupdateVersionSpec spec = 5;
+  AutoUpdateVersionSpec spec = 5;
 }

-// AutoupdateVersionSpec is the spec for the autoupdate version. message AutoupdateVersionSpec {
+// AutoUpdateVersionSpec is the spec for the autoupdate version. message AutoUpdateVersionSpec {
   // agent_version is the desired agent version for new rollouts. string agent_version = 1;
   // agent_version schedule is the schedule to use for rolling out the agent_version.